List of To Kill a Mockingbird characters: Francis Hancock

 Francis Hancock is Aunt Alexandra's spoiled grandson, the son of her son Henry.
 Every Christmas, Henry and his wife drop Francis at Finch's Landing, which is the only time Scout and Jem see him.
 Francis lives in Mobile, Alabama, and is a bit of a tattle-tale.
 He gets along well with Jem, but often spars with Scout.
 One Christmas, Francis calls Atticus a "nigger-lover," as well as insisting that he was ruining the family, which infuriates Scout and causes them to get into a fight.
 Francis lies about his role in it, telling Uncle Jack that Scout started it by calling him a "whore lady", and Jack therefore punishes Scout.
-However, she explains the full story and charitably persuades her uncle not to punish Francis about it, but to let Atticus think they had been fighting about something else.
+However, Scout later explains the full story and charitably persuades her uncle not to punish Francis about it, but to let Atticus think they had been fighting about something else.